By Cat, Jun 2007 (Photo, right, from Wikimedia Commons)

 All of these are present in raw milk, but not pasteurized milk (1).

 > Raw milk contains other vital important proteins in two fractions: casein and whey.
 When milk sours and separates, the casein fraction forms the curd, and the whey fraction is the liquid.

-Casein is a complex the includes provides amino acid, carbohydrates, and the minerals calcium and phosphorous.
-However, in ultra-pasteurized milk, the casein is denatured (it’s geometry is altered) in such a way that it will no longer curd, and the calcium is no longer available for absorption.
-Ultra-pasteurized milk can not be used to make cheese unless calcium chloride is added.
+Casein is a complex that provides amino acid, carbohydrates, and the minerals calcium and phosphorous.
+However, in ultra-pasteurized milk, the casein is denatured (its geometry is altered) by the high heat/pressure in such a way that it will no longer curd, and the calcium is no longer available for absorption.
+Ultra-pasteurized milk cannot be used to make cheese unless calcium chloride is added.
 The casein in raw milk or regular pasteurized milk (Vat and HTST) is not denatured in this way and is still bioavailable.

 Casein is digested slowly, providing a sustained supply of amino acids over several hours, allowing the body to retain and use those amino acids more effectively.
 It is also excellent for building muscle mass.
 (6)

 Whey is the watery fraction of milk.
 Whey from raw milk is rich in probiotics, which help to digest complex carbohydrates (fiber) in the diet, maintain a healthy gut, and support a strong immune system.
 It is an abundant source of branched-chain amino acids (BCAAs) such as leucine, which are used to stimulate protein synthesis.
 In this way it works with casein to build strong muscles.